 Three Dimensional Studies - Ceramics I

 A foundation level, project based studio course that introduces the development of technical skills and processes of ceramics in a historical and contemporary context.
 This course emphasizes design principles.
+Note: Not eligible for challenge.

 Three Dimensional Studies - Sculpture I